-Better health doesn’t have to complicated.
+Better health doesn’t have to be complicated.
 Improving your health doesn’t have to mean expensive health club memberships, complex fitness trackers, or extreme diets.

 Better all-around health can be had by getting back to the basics.